Integrated Publishing Toolkit (IPT)

 IPT version 1

 By IPT, we mean the current version (IPT version 2).
 This version is radically different from IPT version 1, which included more features (maps, charts, search, TAPIR), but was harder to install and often slow to respond.
 The current version is light-weight, faster and easier to use.
-IPT version 1 is no longer supported, but the source code and user manual are still available.
+IPT version 1 is no longer supported.